How to evaluate and analyse Reits

-Like stocks, the state of the economy is an important factor affecting the performance of REITs.
+Like stocks, the state of the economy is an important factor affecting the performance of Reits.
 Stronger economic growth prospects are generally a good thing.

-Here are some examples of what to look out for in Hospitality, Logistics (a subset of Industrial properties) and Retail REITs:
+Here are some examples of what to look out for in Hospitality, Logistics (a subset of Industrial properties) and Retail Reits:

-In the case of a diversified Reit with a portfolio of commercial, hospitality and retail properties in its portfolio.
-You should look at the outlook of each sector when considering investing in the S-REIT.
-It is also helpful to look at how each sector contributes to overall revenue collected by the S-REIT.
+In the case of a diversified Reit with a portfolio of commercial, hospitality and retail properties, you should look at the outlook of each sector when you consider investing.
+It is also helpful to look at how each sector contributes to overall revenue collected by the S-Reit.

 2. Yield and frequency of payouts

-Higher yields do not make a particular REIT more attractive and may indicate a lower chance of stable distributions.
-Conversely, lower yields are not indicative of a REIT being a less valued buy and might actually represent a safer investment.
+Higher yields do not make a particular Reit more attractive and may indicate a lower chance of stable distributions.
+Conversely, lower yields are not indicative of a Reit being a less valued buy and might actually represent a safer investment.

-Historical yields are also not indicative of future performance of a REIT.
-That said, they can be a useful measure in understanding how consistent a REIT has maintained its payouts to unitholders.
+Historical yields are also not indicative of future performance of a Reit.
+That said, they can be a useful measure in understanding how consistent a Reit has maintained its payouts to unitholders.

-In some cases, the frequency of distributions made to unitholders may affect whether individuals choose to invest in one REIT over another.
-Those who prefer more regular payouts may pick a REIT that pays quarterly distributions over one that pays semi-annually.
+In some cases, the frequency of distributions made to unitholders may affect whether individuals choose to invest in one Reit over another.
+Those who prefer more regular payouts may pick a Reit that pays quarterly distributions over one that pays semi-annually.

 3. Interest rate environment